 - You should always be aware that if you bring a claim and lose the case you will usually have to pay the other side’s cost.
 This is always something to think about both before starting an action and while it is ongoing in particular if you receive an offer of settlement.

 Choosing a lawyer

-Citizens Advice Jersey offers a free, Personal Injury Clinic on the last Thursday of each month between 12.00 and 14.00.
-Clients are seen by appointment only.
+Citizens Advice Jersey also offers a free, Personal Injury Clinic on the last Thursday of each month between 12.00 and 14.00.
+The clinic is by appointment only.

 Paying for legal action

 If you have your own lawyer you will be responsible for that lawyer’s fees whatever happens to your claim.
 It is therefore up to you to reach agreement with your lawyer as to the basis upon which you will be charged.